 On June 23, 2005 Mark Whitworth was appointed Fire Chief.
 Hired by Vernon in 1989, he worked his way through the ranks, until his appointment to Fire Chief.
 Chief Whitworth is a native of the San Gabriel Valley.
 Chief Whitworth, as his predecessors before him, continued to place a high priority on professionalism and uncompromised service.
 With emphasis on Homeland Security and regional interoperability, mutual and automatic aid agreements have been enhanced with surrounding jurisdictional Fire Departments.
 Projects of importance pursued were the replacement of Fire Station #2 and the purchase of new frontline apparatus including a new Haz Mat Unit.
 Chief Whitworth was a huge advocate of the grant process, bringing many grant funded projects to the fire department.
 He coordinated grants that funded our Haz Mat and USAR programs.
 Purchasing new equipment and completing the goal of all personnel trained Specialist Level in Hazardous Materials exceeded the expectations of any past Chief’s.
 The USAR program has 95% of fire personnel trained to the specialist level and both programs carry a Type #1 Heavy State Certification.
 The USAR program is a participant in the California State Regional USAR Task Force system certified as the RTF#2.
 During his tenure, many programs were initiated or improved as we moved forward in technology and efficiency.
 The Fire Department portion of the Communication Center was moved to the Regional Joint Powers Communication Center (JPCC) in Downey, and better alerting systems were initiated in the stations.
 Under Chief Whitworth’s leadership, the Paramedic Program was brought into the fold of the Vernon Fire Department, adding several paramedic firefighters to the department and our ISO rating was again re-affirmed as Class #1.
 In July of 2010, Chief Whitworth was appointed Interim City Administrator, while continuing his duties as Fire Chief, and assumed the responsibility of both positions at no additional compensation.
 In 2011, he oversaw the successful efforts to stave off the attempted disincorporation of the City by the State through Assembly Bill 46.
 In December 2012, Whitworth relinquished his Fire Chief position upon the recommendation of Former State Attorney General and Vernon Independent Reform Monitor, John Van De Kamp, to concentrate exclusively on his duties as City Administrator.

-The current Fire Chief is Michael A. Wilson, appointed May 7, 2013.
-Chief Wilson is a 26 year veteran of the Vernon Fire Department.
+Michael A. Wilson was appointed Fire Chief May 7, 2013.
+Chief Wilson served the Vernon Fire Department for 28 years prior to his retirement on 10/29/2016.
 He rose through the ranks from Firefighter to Fire Chief, including 17 years as a Battalion Chief, covering every aspect of the fire department.
 Even prior to his appointment as Fire Chief, Chief Wilson had a major influence on the direction of the fire department.
 Having worked under five former Chiefs, he coordinated many projects and programs including managing the ISO audits in 2001 and 2010 both resulting in a coveted Class 1 rating.
-Chief Wilson believes in a highly trained, professionally developed, and educated fire department which understands the importance of excellence in customer service, and ethical leadership.
-Chief Wilson is in the process of re-tooling the Fire Department to address recent economic changes by introducing advanced technology to capture new revenues streams.
-Chief Wilson is proud to serve as Vernon’s Fire Chief as the city re-invents itself as a modern force in good governance reform and economic recovery.
+Chief Wilson believed in a highly trained, professionally developed, and educated fire department which understands the importance of excellence in customer service, and ethical leadership.